heagma/core-infra/README.md

 + 2 Regions for prd environment.
 Just 1 for dev.
 + 3 Availability Zones per region.
 + 1 VPC on each Region:
-    * 6 Subnets (3 Privates and 3 Publics).
-2 on each AZ.
+    * 2 Subnets on each of the the 3 AZ (3 Privates and 3 Publics).
-    * 6 Route Tables.
-1 for each Subnet.
+    * 1 Route Table for each Subnet.
-    * 3 NAT Gateways.
-1 on each Public Subnet.
+    * 1 NAT Gateway on each Public Subnet.
-    * 2 Internet Gateways.
-1 for each VPC.
+    * 1 Internet Gateways for each VPC.
 + 1 EKS Cluster per Region.
     * 3 workers nodes on each cluster.
     * 1 ELB per EKS cluster.